Beautiful Vessels ‘Garniture’ by Cathryn Shilling

-The pontil mark scar (polished down to perfection) is representative of where the bottom of the vessel was snapped off from the putty iron.
-A true representation of blown glass art at its finest, gaze endlessly into the myriad of contrasting colours.
+The pontil mark (polished down to perfection) is where the base of the vessel was snapped off from the putty iron.
+A true representation of blown glass art that is at the height of perfection, enabling the viewer to gaze endlessly into the myriad of contrasting colours.

 Beautiful Vessels Artist